rgoldschmid/web24-exercise-3/README.md

     This does not mean that we change the structure in our DOM, we are simply changing the layout using CSS!

-    Also, we make the genre buttons that we added in task 1 work.
+    Also, we make the genre buttons (that we added in task 1) work.

 3. Finally, we lay out the contents of our elements using CSS Flexbox.
 We will center the content of the `header`, and lay out the contents of `nav`,`footer`, and `main` either horizontally or vertically.

 ### Checking your implementation
 As usual, to check whether your implementation is working as expected you **run** Cypress end-to-end tests.
-These tests are the exact same tests used to assess your implementation once you commit it to the GitHub repository, only this time there are 11 of them, 2 of which already work, because they test whether the movie data on the server exists and is returned correctly from the `GET \movies`.
+These tests are the exact same tests used to assess your implementation once you commit it to the GitHub repository.
+This time there are 11 of them, 2 of which already work.
+These two test whether the movie data on the server exists and is returned correctly from the `GET \movies`, in case you want to change the movie data 😊.

 To start the tests, run